-These Electoral Regulations are to be interpreted in the same way as the Constitution.
+- (a) These Electoral Regulations are to be interpreted in the same way as the Constitution. - (b) A term defined in the Constitution has the same meaning in these Electoral Regulations (unless the context otherwise requires).

 1.3 Definitions

 In these Electoral Regulations, unless the contrary intention appears: